Beaufort cheese

 Beaufort (/fr/) is a firm, raw cow's milk cheese associated with the gruyère family.
 An Alpine cheese, it is produced in Beaufortain, Tarentaise valley and Maurienne, which are located in the Savoie region of the French Alps.

+History

+A cheese mentioned by the Roman writer Pliny the Elder in the region Beaufort is made today has been suggested by the cheesemonger Patrick Rance to possibly resemble the modern Beaufort, though Pliny's lack of description makes any definitive identifications impossible.

 Varieties

 There are three varieties of Beaufort: